dgaydukov/cert-aws/files/sa.md

 Although s3 is object-based storage, you can easily emulate OS by creating objects like `path1/path2/file1` S3/S3 IA/Glacier - replicate data across 3 AZ go guarantee data won't be lost in case of emergency.
 Price is varied across regions, so make sure you choose right region.

+There are 2 ways to secure buckets
+* use ACL (old feature)
+* use bucket policy (json file with policies)

+You can also turn on lifecycle management (move you files to glacier after 30 days) Presign url - use cli to create url with key, that is accessible for limited time

+Interface is global, so you assign a region to a bucket, but you see all your buckets across all regions

 ###### Amazon Glacier